-A new monthly HIV treatment is now available and we offer convenient at-home injections or on-site at our Toronto clinic.
+A new monthly HIV treatment is now available and we offer convenient at-home injections in the GTA or on-site at our Toronto clinic.

 There is a new way to treat HIV without daily pills.

 There is now a once-a-month injectable HIV treatment available for adults.
 It is also now available as an injection given every 2 months.
 The medication is provided as two intramuscular injections that are injected at the gluteal site (buttocks).
 Prior to starting the once-a-month injection, patients will start on the oral tablet version for 28 days to ensure they tolerate the medication well before switching to the injectable form.
 Individuals who are already virally suppressed may be candidates for this injectable treatment.